2008 South Carolina Gamecocks football team

 The 2008 South Carolina Gamecocks football team represented the University of South Carolina in the 2008 NCAA Division I FBS football season.
 The team's head coach was Steve Spurrier, who served his fourth season at USC.
 The Gamecocks played their home games at Williams-Brice Stadium in Columbia, South Carolina.
+The team compiled a record of 7–6.

+South Carolina had the top defense in the country by October, but also three different starting quarterbacks and one of the worst offensive lines in the country throughout the year.
+After Tommy Beecher sustained a poor performance and injury in the season-opener against NC State, the team's offense alternated mainly between quarterbacks Chris Smelley and Stephen Garcia.
+The Gamecocks nearly upset No. 2 Georgia and defending national champion No. 13 LSU, but fell short in both games.

 Preseason

 Carolina had their first spring practice on March 21, 2008.
-It was the first of 15 spring practice sessions for the Gamecocks, who return 54 lettermen in Steve Spurrier's fourth season.
+It was the first of 15 spring practice sessions for the Gamecocks, who returned 54 lettermen in Steve Spurrier's fourth season.
 The annual Garnet & Black Spring Game was scheduled for 1:00 p.m., Saturday, April 19.

 Schedule

 Radio coverage for all games was provided by the Gamecock Sports Radio Network.